ambroiseRabier/SquadTS/README.md

 3. Open the unzipped folder in your terminal (e.g., cmd.exe, git bash).
 4. Install node dependencies with `npm install`.
 5. Customize the config in `.json5` files inside `config` folder`.
+6. BY DEFAULT, EVERY PLUGIN IS DISABLED, enable the one you need in `config/plugins` folder.
-6. Start SquadTS by running `npm run start`.
+7. Start SquadTS by running `npm run start`.

 ## Config folder